 Welcome to mobile-friendly road reports for the state of Oregon.
 From here you can check Oregon road conditions, alerts, incidents, webcams and more – all from one place.

 Roadside Emergency Kit 🚙

 View All Roadside Emergency Kits on Amazon.com

 Oregon Road and Travel Tips

-- Purchase an Oregon Gazetteer map (buy on Amazon.com) to keep in your vehicle – they show Forest Service and BLM roads and can be quite a handy reference tool.
+- Bring an Oregon Gazetteer map (buy on Amazon.com) to keep in your vehicle – they show Forest Service and BLM roads and can be quite a handy reference tool.